wermos/blog/_posts/2022-08-29-gsoc-first-blog-post.markdown

 ## My Organization

-GSoC Contributors are paired up with an organization, who are the people who want the specific project (that you choose to work on) to be done.
-I was selected to work with [CERN-HSF](https://summerofcode.withgoogle.com/programs/2022/organizations/cern-hsf), and my project falls under the purview of the [ACTS Project](https://github.com/acts-project/acts).
+In GSoC, there are Contributors and Organizations.
+The Contributors are individuals like myself who will work on some project, and the Organizations are the people who want these projects to be done.
+This year, I was selected to work with [CERN-HSF](https://summerofcode.withgoogle.com/programs/2022/organizations/cern-hsf), and my project falls under the purview of the [ACTS Project](https://github.com/acts-project/acts).

 ## What is the ACTS Project?

-Once again, if we take a look at the [README.md](https://github.com/acts-project/acts/blob/main/README.md), we see that
+If we take a look at the [README.md](https://github.com/acts-project/acts/blob/main/README.md), we see that
 > Acts is an experiment-independent toolkit for (charged) particle track reconstruction in (high energy) physics experiments implemented in modern C++.

 ### But What Does That Mean?